Taiwing/dr_quine/README.md

 ## Sully

-An integer isdeclared in the source code.
+An integer is declared in the source code.
 It is set to five.
 On execution Sully copies itself into a *Sully\_i.ext* file (where *i* is the value of the integer and *ext* is the type of the file).
 It will then proceed to compile the new file and execute it with an execve call.
 The new process